Can Muscle Maker Inc. (GRIL) Remain Competitive?

 GRIL’s Market Performance

-GRIL stocks went down by -6.11% for the week, with a monthly jump of 21.78% and a quarterly performance of 1.65%, while its annual performance rate touched -32.42%.
-The volatility ratio for the week stands at 8.31% while the volatility levels for the past 30 days are set at 12.31% for Muscle Maker Inc..
-The simple moving average for the period of the last 20 days is 13.18% for GRIL stocks with a simple moving average of -13.19% for the last 200 days.
+GRIL stocks went up by 6.92% for the week, with a monthly jump of 34.95% and a quarterly performance of 21.93%, while its annual performance rate touched -26.06%.
+The volatility ratio for the week stands at 8.75% while the volatility levels for the past 30 days are set at 13.26% for Muscle Maker Inc..
+The simple moving average for the period of the last 20 days is 16.08% for GRIL stocks with a simple moving average of -9.70% for the last 200 days.

-During the last 5 trading sessions, GRIL fell by -4.68%, which changed the moving average for the period of 200-days by -39.22% in comparison to the 20-day moving average, which settled at $1.1988.
-In addition, Muscle Maker Inc. saw -29.71% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, GRIL rose by +6.92%, which changed the moving average for the period of 200-days by -34.74% in comparison to the 20-day moving average, which settled at $1.2155.
+In addition, Muscle Maker Inc. saw -20.57% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading